josehu07/ocf-mf/README.md

 $ ./bench cache-sock core-sock Intensity    # E.g., ./bench cache-sock core-sock 3600
 ```

+The exact way of invoking `./bench` depends on how you write the `main.c`.
+Currently, it is for intensity experiments.

 ## TODO List

 - [ ] Model in-device parallelism.
 For each volume, there is a submission queue (See `cache/cache-vol.c` and `core/core-vol.c`).
 Currently, it processes requests one at a time.
 However, it should process requests at a parallelism degree of the SSD's number of packages (channels).